michaelsevilla/pdsw15/docs/sc-rebuttal.md

 Justification for DSP is in [2], but future revisions of our paper will expand on:
 - reducing requests: "forwards" between MDSs (Figure 3).
 - lowering communication: the messages for coherency.
 - memory pressure: space for caching parent inodes used for path traversal.
-Distributing metadata replicates inodes, which takes more space.
+Distribution replicates inodes.

 ###2.
 What are the client-server metadata protocols?
 Is there a cost model?

 [3] and the Ceph code (open source) have more details, but future versions of the paper will expand on the bullets in Section 2.2.
 MDSs/clients cache inodes, so the client will try to resolve the getattr/lookups locally.
 MDSs maintain the subtree boundaries and "forwards" requests for other subtrees to the "authority" MDS.
-Clients builds their own mappings of the subtrees to MDSs as they receive responses.
+Clients build their own mappings of the subtrees to MDSs as they receive responses.
 For coherency, MDSs do a scatter-gather process which has overhead (many messages for stats/deltas).
 MDSs and clients maintain sessions (Section 5.1.1), which also has overhead leading to the 18% slowdown from 1 MDS to 2 MDSs.

-Cost models are the focus for our next paper; if developed properly, we can use them to design balaners in Mantle.
+Cost models are the focus for our next paper; if developed properly, we can use them to design balancers in Mantle.

-##Reviewer 5:
-### 1. What is the overhead of Lua?

-The gap between the 1 MDS curve (red) and the MDS0 curve in Figure 10.

-### 2. Why can't the balancer decide how much to send?
-What about oscillation?

-The original balancer (running concurrently on all MDSs) uses one heuristic (biggest first) to send off directory fragments.
-Mantle executes multiple heuristics and chooses the best one, resulting in less oscillations.

 [1] personal communcation over the mailing list
 [2] SC paper